 (d) the person is an approved person.

-Penalty: a fine of $20 000.
+Penalty for this subregulation: a fine of $20 000.

+[Regulation 54 amended: SL 2021/204 r.
+14]

 55. Replacing NLIS identifiers

 (1) If an NLIS device is removed from a live animal under regulation 54(1)(c), the operator of the property must apply, or cause to be applied, to the animal a replacement NLIS device.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) If a replacement NLIS device is applied to an animal under subregulation (1), the operator of the property must update the NLIS database by recording —